openshift/oc/README.md

 Any username and password are accepted by default (with no credential system configured).
 You can view the webconsole at https://localhost:8443/ in your browser - login with the same credentials you used above and you'll see the application you just created.

 ![Web console overview](docs/screenshots/console_overview.png?raw=true)

+You can also use the Docker container to run our CLI (`sudo docker exec -it origin cli --help`) or download the `oc` command-line client from the [releases](https://github.com/openshift/origin/releases) page for Mac, Windows, or Linux and login from your host with `oc login`.

 ### Next Steps